LGBTQ rights in China: Qing dynasty

 By 1655, Qing courts began to use the term jījiān (雞姦) for homosexual anal intercourse.
 Society began to emphasise strict obedience to the social order, which referred to a relationship between husband and wife.
 In 1740, an anti-homosexual decree was promulgated, defining voluntarily homosexual intercourse between adults as illegal.
 Though there were no records on the effectiveness of this decree, it was the first time homosexuality had been subject to legal proscription in China.
 The punishment, which included a month in prison and 100 heavy blows with heavy bamboo, was actually the lightest punishment which existed in the Qing legal system.

 Modern China

 Republic of China

 In 1912, the Xinhai Revolution toppled the Qing dynasty and its explicit prohibition of ji jian was abolished by the succeeding states.

 Heteronormativity and intolerance of gays and lesbians became more mainstream through the Westernization efforts of the early Republic of China.

 People's Republic of China

 Homosexuality was largely invisible during the Mao era.
-During the Cultural Revolution (1966 to 1976), homosexuals were regarded as "disgraceful" and "undesirable", and heavily persecuted.
+During the Cultural Revolution, homosexuals were regarded as "disgraceful" and "undesirable", and heavily persecuted.